 Major Peter Boulton, one of the sons of William and Alice, became a gunsmith like his father.
 He was married twice, both of his wives being members of the extended Bushell family.
 In 1691 he married Elizabeth Bushell at St James’, Westminster.
 Elizabeth was described in the marriage licence as being ‘of Fladbury, Worcestershire’.
 She and Peter had two daughters, Alice and Elizabeth, both of whom were born by 1695.

-Elizabeth Boulton née Bushell must have died soon her children were born, since in 1699 Peter Boulton married for a second time, to Posthuma Landick of Bath.
+Elizabeth Boulton née Bushell must have died soon after her children were born, since in 1699 Peter Boulton married for a second time, to Posthuma Landick of Bath.
 She was the daughter of David and Elizabeth Landick, the latter having been born a Bushell, being one of the daughters of Edward Bushell the elder of Bath.

 Besides Elizabeth, who was born in 1655, Edward Bushell and his wife Hester Chapman had at least five other children: John (1657); Tobias (1663-4); Edward; Frances; and Ann.
 The last-named married William Collibee, an apothecary who served as mayor of Bath.
 In 1735 their son, Edward Bushell Collibee, also an apothecary and mayor of the city, married Elizabeth Jemblin.
 She was the daughter of James Jemblin, a London salter, and his wife Grace Saunders or Sanders.
 Grace was the daughter of Peter Boulton’s sister Margaret, who married Thomas Sa(u)nders from the hamlet of Hill and Moore, Fladbury.